SahilAggarwal2004/react-text-to-speech/website/docs/usage/useSpeak.md

 export default function App() {
   const {
-    speak, // Function to start speech with provided text and options Text, // Component that returns the modified text property speechStatus, // String that stores current speech status isInQueue, // Indicates whether the speech is currently playing or waiting in the queue start, // Function to start the speech or put it in queue
+    speak, // Function to start speech with provided text and options Text, // Component that renders speech text in a <div> and supports standard HTML <div> props speechStatus, // String that stores current speech status isInQueue, // Indicates whether the speech is currently playing or waiting in the queue start, // Function to start the speech or put it in queue